 Yonatan Tussa

-Research Interests: Multimodal perception, eye tracking & pupil dynamics, speech, wearable sensing, computer vision, artificial intelligence
+Research Interests: Multimodal perception, eye tracking & pupil dynamics, speech, computer vision, wearable sensing, artificial intelligence

 Applications: Robotics, AR/VR, neuroscience, health, human-computer interaction